schw4b/cochrane/README.md

     remotes::install_github("schw4b/cochrane")

 To read a vignette (see below), the package must be installed as follows.
-Be aware that this process requires [Pandoc](https://pandoc.org/installing.html) for users who work with R directly rather than through RStudio.
+Be aware that this process requires [Pandoc](https://pandoc.org/installing.html) for users who work with R directly rather than through RStudio (RStudio includes its own copy of Pandoc.).

     remotes::install_github("schw4b/cochrane", build_vignettes = TRUE)